ChillyToaster03/MyTodoList/README.md

 # Simple To Do List Web Application 📝

 Hey there! 👋 As part of my journey to become a frontend web developer, I built this simple To Do List application.
-It's a hands-on project that allowed me to solidify my understanding of core web technologies.
+It's a hands-on project that allowed me to solidify my understanding of core web technologies and introduce data persistence.

 ## Project Overview 🎯